Financial Education and Fraud Prevention

 The Investor Protection Trust is a non-profit organization devoted to investor education.
 The primary mission of the Trust is to provide independent, objective information needed by consumers to make informed investment decisions.
 The Trust serves as an independent source of non-commercial investor education.
 Since 1993, the organization has worked with the states and at the national level to provide the independent, objective investor education needed by all Americans to make informed investment decisions.

 Junior Achievement's volunteer-delivered, kindergarten through 12th-grade programs foster work-readiness, entrepreneurship and financial-literacy skills.
-The national organization uses experiential learning to inspire students to prepare young people to succeed in a global economy.
-With the help of almost 238,000 classroom volunteers, Junior Achievement (JA) students develop the skills they need to experience and realize the opportunities of work and life in the 21st century global marketplace.
+The national organization uses experiential learning to prepare young people to succeed in a global economy.
+With the help of classroom volunteers, Junior Achievement (JA) students develop the skills they need to experience and realize the opportunities of work and life in the 21st century global marketplace.

 This brochure was prepared by several federal agencies that enforce compliance with laws that prohibit discrimination in lending.